MicrosoftDocs/windows-powershell-docs/docset/winserver2019-ps/defender/Set-MpPreference.md

 ### -DisablePrivacyMode
 Indicates whether to disable privacy mode.
 Privacy mode prevents users, other than administrators, from displaying threat history.
-If you specify a value of $False or do not specify a value, privacy mode is enabled.
+If you specify a value of $False or don’t specify a value, privacy mode is enabled.

 ```yaml
 Type: Boolean